CodeElevator/WebOut/README.md

 ## Support

-For support, join our discord server. (coming soon)
+For support, join our discord server(https://discord.gg/YYsN7dJcUd).

 #
 ## Our members